alkihis/itp-parser/README.md

 fs.writeFileSync('/path/to/output.itp', file_as_string);
 ```

-## Read a full system with a TOP file and ITPs
+### Read a full system with a TOP file and ITPs

+The following sections will talk about the `TopFile` object.

+---

 With the `TopFile` object, you can read a TOP file and associated ITPs.